Caspian Flotilla: Naval Infantry

-Modernization of the Flotilla & operations in Syria and Ukraine
+Modernization of the Flotilla & operations in Syria, Ukraine and support of Iran

-The flotilla has received 3 new Buyan-class stealth type river gunboats built by the St. Petersburg Almaz shipyard.
+The flotilla has received 3 new Project 21630 Buyan-class stealth type river gunboats built by the St. Petersburg Almaz shipyard.

 On November 13 and 23, 2009, there were two separate sets of explosions at the 31st Arsenal of the Caspian Sea Flotilla, an ammunition depot, in Ulyanovsk.
 Ten servicemen died.
 The depot was to be closed.

 The first Russian warship equipped with the Caliber missile system entered service with Caspian Flotilla in 2012.
 On October 7, 2015, Russia's Defense Minister Sergey Shoigu announced that four Russian Navy warships in the Caspian Sea had fired a total of 26 Kalibr-class cruise missiles at the positions of the terrorist group ISIL in Syria.

 Up to 2020, further enhancements in the capabilities of the Caspian Flotilla were announced.
 In 2019, it was announced that an aviation component would be added to its capabilities involving the deployment of Be-200 aircraft and Mi-14PB helicopters with the Flotilla.
 Further air support is drawn from 4th Air and Air Defence Forces Army (HQ: Rostov-on-Don) in the Southern Military District.
 In 2020, the deployment of the Bal coastal defence missile system with the Flotilla was also announced.